ibm-cloud-docs/containers/cs_versions.md

 Review changes that you might need to make when you update from the previous Kubernetes version to 1.21.
 {: shortdesc}

+There is a known issue when updating an existing classic cluster to version 1.21.
+If your classic cluster has both private and public service endpoints enabled, but you do not have both VRF and Service Endpoint enabled in your account, do not update to 1.21.
+For more information, see [After upgrading my classic cluster to version 1.21, I'm finding connectivity issues](/docs/containers?topic=containers-ts-network-classic121).
+{: note}

 ### Update before master
 {: #121_before}